kurt-rhee/kurt-rhee.github.io/_pages/about.md

 that I have contributed to throughout my career, as well as an archive of interesting problems that I have come across that do not warrant something as formal as an official publication.

-This website is inspired by (in content as well as in aesthetics) https://mikofski.github.io/ and https://nathanrooy.github.io/ which promote an informal sharing of knowledge without the self-promotion (likes+subscribes) that may be inherent to social media culture.
+This website is inspired by (in content as well as in aesthetics) [Mark Mikofski's Blogs](https://mikofski.github.io/) and [Nathan Rooy's Blog](https://nathanrooy.github.io/) which promote an informal sharing of knowledge without the self-promotion (likes+subscribes) that may be inherent to contemporary social media culture.

 Outside of work, I enjoy surfing, rock climbing and literature.